falkr/ttm4175/pages/security-1-2020.md

 + Start Kali Linux and log in with **root** username

-+ To open the passwd file you can use cat: `cat /etc/passwd`.
++ Open the passwd file using cat: `cat /etc/passwd`.
 You will get all the users that are defined in Kali Linux.

 Each line in the file has seven fields delimited by colons that contain the following information:
-- Username
-- Encrypted password (x means that the password is stored in the /etc/shadow file).
+Username, Encrypted password *(x means that the password is stored in the /etc/shadow file)*, User ID number, User’s group ID number, Full name of the user (GECOS), User home directory and Login shell (defaults to /bin/bash).
-- User ID number (UID).
-- User’s group ID number (GID).
-- Full name of the user (GECOS).
-- User home directory.
-- Login shell (defaults to /bin/bash).

 ## Display the username only